School Science Lessons

 Just weeks ago, Avaaz delivered a petition signed by over 2.5 million of us to the European Commission, who proposed a ban day later.

-EU parliamentarians stepped up their pressure and several other European governments have announced plans to push ahead with new legislation to ban the pesticides.
+EU parliamentarians stepped up their pressure and several other governments have announced plans to push ahead with new legislation to ban the pesticides.

 16.1.0 Neonicotinoid insecticides: